Welcome back to the next post in my “Ask an Expert” series!

 Whew! that was such a great interview, and true to form, I thought Tiffany was mega-helpful.
 Didn’t you?

 You can learn more about Grocery Budget Bootcamp here.
-Enrollment is currently closed, but she’s opening it back up in September; just in time for back-to-school budget slashing!
-You can also sign up to be notified about when enrollment opens.
+Enrollment is currently closed, but you can sign up to be notified about when enrollment opens.

 You can also check out Tiffany’s blog Don’t Waste the Crumbs.